What Castle Is Hogwarts Based On?

 A Royal Palace in the Mix

 While Alnwick and Edinburgh provide the medieval backbone, Hampton Court Palace adds a layer of Renaissance sophistication.
-Rowling has cited the palace’s grand halls and layered decoration as a source of inspiration for Hogwarts’ more opulent spaces Worth keeping that in mind..
+Rowling has cited the palace’s grand halls and involved decoration as a source of inspiration for Hogwarts’ more opulent spaces That alone is useful..

 Comparative Highlights